axeins/docs/docs/1-accounting-api/2-entries.md

 };
 ```

-You can access your accounting antries by performing a `GET` request against the following endpoint:
+You can access your accounting entries by performing a `GET` request against the following endpoint:

 ```
 https://app.ax1.ai/api/alpha/accounts/<account>/accounting/<year>/entries